Swargarohini Peak Expedition

 The necessary gear includes clothing suitable for high-altitude trekking, trekking boots, backpack, navigation tools, climbing equipment (if applicable), safety and medical supplies, and personal items.
 It’s important to consult with the expedition organizers for a detailed gear list.

 Summer (May to June): This is considered the primary trekking season for Swargarohini.
 During this time, the weather is generally favorable with mild daytime temperatures and relatively clear skies.
 The trails are accessible, and the meadows are in full bloom, providing a picturesque setting for trekkers.
+Post-Monsoon (September to October): After the monsoon season, the landscape is refreshed, and the weather begins to stabilize.
+This period offers clear views of the surrounding peaks, and the lush greenery of the region is at its prime.

 It’s advisable to go on the Swargarohini Peak Expedition with experienced local guides and porters who are familiar with the terrain.
 They provide invaluable assistance and enhance the safety of the expedition.